Code-Institute-Submissions/Milestone-Project-168/README.md

 ## Features

 -   Responsive on all device sizes.
-E.g:
+For example:

 <img src="screenshots/mock-up1.jpg" style="margin: 0;">